YashKarthik/Python-for-Research-edX-Harvard/Case Studies/DNA translation/README.md

 ### Source for DNA sequence:
 DNA sequence and protein sequence files are dowloaded from NCBI site: https://www.ncbi.nlm.nih.gov/nuccore/256418990/
 #### NCBI reference sequence: NM_207618.2
+Also check the CDS number of the DNA sequence you download.